rencheckyoself/single_player_foosball/README.md

 ## Required Configuration

 1. Update `table_motor_control/config/motor_ids.yaml` with the serial numbers for your specific TIC boards.
 These can be obtained by using the ticgui or ticcli.
 2. Calibrate your camera.
 I have included the calibration file for my camera in the package files, but it may not be suitable for yours.
-See below for more info.
 3. If you are using a different ball and/or table you may need to retrain the cascade classifier.
-See below for more info.
-4. Known pixel contains know pairs of world location to pixel location in order to calculate the homography.
+4. Update the pixel locations for the known pairs of world locations to pixel locations in order to calculate the homography.
+5. Update the parameters to generate the joint_states/stepper commands to account for the differences in the camera position and calibration.
+6. Update the parameters for the player angle detection.

 ### Tic Serial Numbers:
 After install the tic software, open a terminal and use the command `ticgui`.
 Plug in boards one at a time and copy over the serial number in to the `motor_ids.yaml` file.
 Be sure that the controller is associated to the correct variable.